Best Places to Stay in Orlando

-Disney is not the only theme park to realise the benefits of having a hotel on site as well.
+Disney is not the only theme park to realize the benefits of having a hotel on-site as well.
 Universal and Legoland all have resort at least one resort hotel.
-And these like Disney come with certain Perks relating to the theme Parks such as free transport and Early/LAte Priority entry.
+And these like Disney come with certain Perks relating to the Theme Parks such as free transport and Early/LAte Priority entry.

 The Legoland Hotel has to try even harder to prize customers away.
 It does this by being ultra Lego Themed and by giving you free entry with stays (offers do vary).
 Really it is a one or two-night destination tops while the kids enjoy Legoland.
 Legoland isn’t really that close to Orlando so if you want to fully experience it then saying over is worthwhile.

 The U.S. 192 area, which technically, runs from the city of Celebration to Kissimmee just south of Orlando, is where you will find the cheapest and most exhausted hotels in Central Florida with some exceptions.
 Most of these hotels were built in the 1970s and drifted into the budget category over the years because of overuse and limited upkeep.

 There is truly nothing great in the U.S. 192 area, but the Bohemian Hotel Celebration is interesting with a lakeside setting and a cool martini-style bar at $120-$200 a night.
 Another good hotel at about the same price is the Melia Orlando Suite Hotel at Celebration, which boasts fully-equipped kitchens, and a lavish pool.
 For a decent hotel at a bargain check out Clarion Suites Maingate that has prices from $83-$109 and a quiet, pseudo-resort feel.